 Waldocot: A true original, created to utilize Allspice Dram, a Caribbean liqueur that’s not an easy mixer.
 Dave hit on the idea of blending with apricot liqueur, which takes the Allspice Dram out of the realm of wintry flavored drinks, where it tends to land.
 The name?
 A nod to the Waldo neighborhood of Kansas City that Dave calls home.

-A martini variant finished with essential oils, which bump up the aroma and flavor.
+The Florilegium: A martini variant finished with essential oils, which bump up the aroma and flavor.
 The name is taken from the Medieval Latin word for a gathering of flowers, or collection of fine extracts from the body of a larger work, and here’s why.
 For one drink, shake 1/2 ounce gin and 3/4 ounce Lillet blanc with ice.
-Strain into a cocktail glass and top with one drop each of clove and yuzu (distillation of these and other essential oils available via our friends at Herbal Alchemy).
+Strain into a cocktail glass and top with one drop each of clove and yuzu (distillation of these and other essential oils available via our friends at Alchemologie).

 The Last Word: A magical mix with Chartreuse, lime juice and Maraschino liqueur.